michael-betz/kiff/README.md

   * `python-pil` and `python-numpy` for image manipulations
   * `kiff.py` needs to be in your path

+Tested to work with python2 and 3.
+To enable scripting with python3 Kicad needs to be compiled with `-DKICAD_SCRIPTING_PYTHON3=TRUE`.

 # Usage
+If `-c` is not given, compares the local working copy against the latest version from git.
+This is useful to verify board changes before committing them.

+If a git commit-id is given for `-c`, will compare the local version against this commit.
+This is useful to compare changes between 2 commits.
+A useful shortcut for the commit-id is `HEAD~1`, which means the previous commit.

-Compare the current version against the one from 3 commits ago:
+For example, compare the current version against the one from 3 commits ago:

 ```bash
 $ cd <kicad_project>